MacJediWizard/JAMF-Ecosystem-Analyzer-and-Report/README.md

 		use any part of the information on the report making it smaller or using everything.

-		In the Computers section you have the option of running the report with a smart group is or on the whole instance.
+		In the Computers section you have the option of running the report with a results filter for a single computer, smart group, or on the whole instance.

+		PLEASE NOTE: The more computers you have the longer the report takes to find all group memberships the computer belongs to.

 		When looking up local accounts from the computers section, you can do an LDAP check to see what accounts are in LDAP.
 Great for when you use a JIM server.